-On the date on which the decision is sent to the employees, the employer shall send to the competent department of the Portuguese Ministry of Employment (i) the minutes of the negotiations meetings, as well as (ii) a list containing the name of each employee, address, date of birth and of admission to the company, social security situation, profession, category and salary, as well as the individual measure applied and the date foreseen for its implementation.
+On the date on which the decision is sent to the employees, the employer shall send to the competent department of the Portuguese Ministry of Employment (i) the minutes of the negotiation meetings, or, failing that, information on the justification for such a failure, the reasons for the agreement and the parties' final positions, as well as (ii) a list containing the name of each employee, address, date of birth and of admission to the company, social security situation, profession, category and salary, as well as the individual measure applied and the date foreseen for its implementation.
 On the same date, a copy of such list is addressed to the employee's representatives.